microsoft/aurora/README.md

 print(prediction.surf_vars["2t"])
 ```

-Note that this will incur a 500 MB download
+Note that this will incur a 500 MB download.
-and that you may need to authenticate with `huggingface-cli login`.

 Please read the [documentation](https://microsoft.github.io/aurora) for more detailed instructions and for which models are available.